Cortrah/crucible-client/README.md

 3) mana replentishes over a timed interval
 4) if a deck is empty, damage is done via a timer

-The story is that there is an errant WayPoint Jumpgate that sucks in everyone, only one can leave.
+The story is that there is an errant WayPoint Jumpgate that sucks in everyone, only one team can leave.

 If there is time create bots